Kim Jong-un and President Trump shake hands during their meeting in Singapore. (Picture: PA).

 He said that before he took office, "people were assuming that we were going to War [sic] with North Korea", and claimed his predecessor in the White House, Barack Obama, said North Korea was the nation's biggest problem.

-The US President described meeting the North Korean leader as "an interesting and very positive experience," said Mr Trump.
+The US President described meeting the North Korean leader as "an interesting and very positive experience".

 He continued: "President Obama said that North Korea was our biggest and most dangerous problem."